English

 However, this has not changed the extreme right-wing orientation of the two parties.
 Meloni and Le Pen have merely come to the conclusion that they cannot currently come to power with openly displayed Nazi slogans.
 They owe their electoral success not to a radicalized, fascist mass movement, but to anger and frustration at the policies of the other parties and the fact that they pave the way for them by adopting their xenophobic and authoritarian policies.

-While Meloni and Le Pen are more moderate on the outside, they pursue the strategy of anchoring their control over the state and security apparatus, the judiciary, education and cultural life and making the media equal.
+While Meloni and Le Pen are more moderate on the outside, they pursue the strategy of anchoring their control over the state and security apparatus, the judiciary, education and cultural life and bringing the media into line.
 Here, too, the other parties are paving the way for the right-wing extremists by suppressing social protests and censoring dissenting opinions, in particular the opposition to the Ukraine war and the Gaza genocide.

 Behind the facade of unity, the fascist core of the AfD was plain for all to see in Essen.
 While the fascist networks used to clash with more moderate elements, they now dominate the entire party.